AnmolTomer/webdev_responsive/03_Business_Agency_Website/README.md

 ## 4. Navbar and Logo

 - Create a expand on clicking navbar, with hover effect and transform hamburger to arrow.

+## 5. Make the navbar work onClick()

+- Once we click the icon, the navbar should expand to the entire page and the navigation items should be displayed.